 $ denss.py -f 6lyz.out -ncs 2

 Now for lysozyme this doesn’t make sense, since 6LYZ does not have a 2-fold symmetry, but is just shown for illustration.
-By default the symmetry averaging will only be performed once, at step 3000, since by this point the particle will be mostly globular, but still early enough in the reconstruction to converge.
-To impose NCS at an alternative step, set the –ncs_steps option.
-This option takes a space-separated list of steps as well, enabling you to select multiple steps in which to apply the symmetry.
-Selecting more steps will lead to a stronger NCS restraint, but with the consequence of imposing more bias.
+By default the symmetry averaging will be performed a few times, at step 3000, 5000, 7000, 9000.
+To impose NCS at alternative steps, set the –ncs_steps option.
+This option takes a space-separated list of steps.
+Selecting more steps will lead to a stronger NCS restraint, but with the consequence of imposing more bias (and sometimes artifacts of interpolation, i.e. smearing or stripes).
 Since the NCS is not imposed at every step, the reconstruction is not forced to be symmetrical.
 Also by default the symmetry axis is assumed to be the x-axis, i.e. the longest principal axis.
 However, in many cases the longest axis is not the symmetry axis.
 To select a different symmetry axis, invoke the –ncs_axis option.
 This option takes an integer, either 1, 2, or 3.
 By default this is set to 1, i.e. the first, or x, axis.
 For example, to impose 3-fold symmetry at steps 3000, 5000, and 7000 about the second longest principal axis:

 $ denss.py -f 6lyz.out -ncs 3 -ncs_steps 3000 5000 7000 -ncs_axis 2